Lullabot/React-Redux-Boilerplate/README.md

 - Stylelint and eslint (modified AirBnB)
 - Mocha and Chai (testing)
 - Babel (latest JS)
-- ghooks (run tasks using git hooks like commit, pre-push)
+- husky (run tasks using git hooks like commit, pre-push)

 All of these are currently mainstream tools for building modern JavaScript applications, however, it may be useful to discuss the rationale for the inclusion of some of these tools.